Parachute: Cruciform

 The unique design characteristics of cruciform parachutes decrease oscillation (its user swinging back and forth) and violent turns during descent.
-This technology will be used by the United States Army as it replaces its older T-10 parachutes with T-11 parachutes under a program called Advanced Tactical Parachute System (ATPS).
+This technology is used by the United States Army as a replacement for the older T-10 parachutes with T-11 parachutes under a program called Advanced Tactical Parachute System (ATPS).
 The ATPS canopy is a highly modified version of a cross/ cruciform platform and is square in appearance.
 The ATPS system will reduce the rate of descent by 30 percent from 21 ft/s to 15.75 ft/s.
 The T-11 is designed to have an average rate of descent 14% slower than the T-10D, thus resulting in lower landing injury rates for jumpers.
 The decline in the rate of descent will reduce the impact energy by almost 25% to lessen the potential for injury.

 Pull-down apex

 1970s 'high performance' pull-down apex canopy, as seen in the 'round' (or really, elliptical) parachute's centre.

 1970s 'round' elliptical showing 4 controllable turn slots, plus another, small side vent and one of 5 rear vents.

 A variation on the round parachute is the pull-down apex parachute, invented by a Frenchman named Pierre-Marcel Lemoigne.
-The first widely used canopy of this type was called the Para-Commander (made by the Pioneer Parachute Co.), although there are many other canopies with a pull-down apex produced in the years thereafter - these had minor differences in attempts to make a higher performance rig, such as different venting configurations.
+The first widely used canopy of this type was called the Para-Commander (made by the Pioneer Parachute Co.), although there are many other canopies with a pull-down apex produced in the years thereafter—these had minor differences in attempts to make a higher performance rig, such as different venting configurations.
 They are all considered 'round' parachutes, but with suspension lines to the canopy apex that apply load there and pull the apex closer to the load, distorting the round shape into a somewhat flattened or lenticular shape when viewed from the side.
 And while called rounds, they generally have an elliptical shape when viewed from above or below, with the sides bulging out more than the for'd-and-aft dimension, the chord (see the lower photo to the right and you likely can ascertain the difference).

 Due to their lenticular shape and appropriate venting, they have a considerably faster forward speed than, say, a modified military canopy.
 And due to controllable rear-facing vents in the canopy's sides, they also have much snappier turning capabilities, though they are decidedly low-performance compared to today's ram-air rigs.
 From about the mid-1960s to the late-1970s, this was the most popular parachute design type for sport parachuting (prior to this period, modified military 'rounds' were generally used and after, ram-air 'squares' became common).
 Note that the use of the word elliptical for these 'round' parachutes is somewhat dated and may cause slight confusion, since some 'squares' (i.e. ram-airs) are elliptical nowadays, too.